Why Do I Keep Waking Up At 3 a.m.? Expert Tips & Advice

 Mental And Emotional Challenges

 Without a doubt, stress throws a monkey wrench into our normal operating procedures — even though sleep is often exactly what we need to not feel so much pressure.
-Researchers at Baylor College of Medicine indicate that not only does stress affect how quickly we fall asleep, but also frequently causes “fragmented” sleep, which is defined by frequent awakenings throughout the sleep cycle.
-Further, the cycle worsens because “sleep loss triggers our body’s stress response system, leading to an elevation in stress hormones, namely cortisol, which further disrupts sleep,” according to Baylor’s sleep expert Dr. Annise Wilson.
+Some research indicates that stress frequently causes “fragmented” sleep, which is defined by frequent awakenings throughout the sleep cycle.

 Stereotypically, it’s believed that people with depression sleep all the time, but that’s not always the case.
 Johns Hopkins Medicine reports that many individuals who feel stressed during a depressive episode might deal with “more nighttime wake-ups and [have] more trouble getting back to sleep than someone without depression would experience.”